-The curriculum of the M.D./M.B.A. program reflects the requirements and content of two degree programs: the Medical School Genes to Society curriculum and the Global MBA curriculum.
-Both are innovative new approaches to education in their respective fields.
+The curriculum of the M.D./M.B.A. program reflects the requirements and content of the Medical School Genes to Society curriculum.
 This dual degree program is designed with two basic pathways; each requires a slightly different process.

 Approximately 10 percent of students at the Johns Hopkins University School of Medicine pursue a combined M.D.-Ph.D. degree , which offers unrivaled preparation for careers in academic medicine, government or private research.
 This six- to eight-year course of study offers extraordinary flexibility and can be individualized in numerous ways depending on the student’s goals and interests.
 The breadth of Johns Hopkins' basic science endeavors means that students can choose their Ph.D. specialization from almost any area of the biomedical sciences.

 For the first two years, M.D.-Ph.D. candidates typically follow much the same course of study as their M.D. candidate classmates.
 After the students complete one or more clinical clerkships, however, they embark on an uninterrupted three- to four-year program of graduate study.
 They will return to the hospital later to complete required and elective clinical rotations.

 At Johns Hopkins, Ph.D. students work closely with some of the world's leading basic scientists in an environment that is collaborative and collegial.
 Regular “evening discussions" feature top scientists leading relaxed conversations about career paths.
 The annual M.D.-Ph.D. retreat enables students to share insights and make presentations.
 Such a vibrant learning environment yields outstanding results, with recent graduates landing coveted positions on the leading edge of biomedical research.

 M.D./MS HCM Degree (M.S. in Health Care Management)